SecondNewtonLaw/Global-Functions-Documentation/Libraries/Reflection.md

 # Reflection

-Functions that allow to **modify/access** hidden properties of Instances.
+Functions that allow to **modify/access** hidden/non-scriptable properties of Instances.

 ---